MattFromBeijing/soloranking/README.md

 ## Current Development Directions

 ### Multi-Agent Architecture Migration
-The platform is transitioning from a single-agent paradigm to a more sophisticated multi-agent workflow:

-- 🔄 **Multi-Agent Decomposition** - Exploring OpenAI's agent builder framework to replace the monolithic agent with specialized sub-agents for different interview phases and improved context extraction
+The platform is transitioning from a single-agent paradigm to a more sophisticated multi-agent workflow.
+We are currently exploring OpenAI's agent builder framework to replace the monolithic agent with specialized sub-agents for different interview phases and improved context extraction.

 ### Agent Robustness & Flow Control
-Addressing critical reliability challenges in conversational state management:

-- 🎯 **Flow Control & Evaluation** - Strengthening state transition mechanisms and implementing stricter guardrails to ensure consistent interview progression and accurate candidate assessment
+We aim to overcome critical reliability challenges in conversational state management by strengthening state transition mechanisms and implementing stricter guardrails to ensure consistent interview progression and accurate candidate assessment.

-These developments aim to create a more reliable, contextually-aware interview experience that maintains professional consulting interview standards while providing adaptive, personalized coaching.
+### Architecture refactoring
+The codebase must be refactored to isolate the livekit and agent components from the API and service components to allow agent deployment via LiveKit cloud.